chiranjivi9/myFirstWebScrapper/README.md

 # myFirstWebScrapper

-This is my first web scrapping script in python.
+This is my first web scrapping script in python which pulls out all the top monitors, their brands and their shipping costs from www.newegg.com